tidyverse/tidyverse.org/content/blog/performant-code/index.md

 -   If this join happens multiple times, is it possible to express it as one join and then subset it when needed? i.e. if a join happens inside of a loop but the elements of the join are not indices of the loop, it's likely possible to pull that join outside of the loop and then `vec_slice()` its results inside of the loop.

 -   Am I using the complete outputted join result or just a portion?
-If I end up only making use of column names, or values in one column, or pairings between two columns, I may be able to instead use `$.tbl_df` or `[.tbl_df`.
+If I end up only making use of column names, or values in one column (as with joins approximating [lookup tables](https://adv-r.hadley.nz/subsetting.html?q=lookup#lookup-tables)), or pairings between two columns, I may be able to instead use `$.tbl_df` or `[.tbl_df`.

 As an example, imagine we have another tibble that tells us additional information about the `make_model`s that I've driven: